-This year, weather experts are predicting a slightly below-average Atlantic hurricane season.
+This year, weather experts are predicting a slightly above-average Atlantic hurricane season.
 They are forecasting 14 named storms, four of those could become hurricanes, and two could possibly reach major hurricane strength.
 The Atlantic hurricane season runs from June 1st to November 30th, but the peak of the season on average occurs from mid-August to mid-October.

 Hurricanes are not just a coastal problem.
 Their impacts can be felt hundreds of miles inland.
 It is very important for residents to be aware of the potential dangers during hurricane season.
 In May, the City held a Hurricane Preparedness Seminar.
 Below are PDF versions of the presentations and other helpful links and information.